cguintob/BTL_humidity_code/README.md

 The user will then be prompted to enter their password.
 After that is entered, the program should be freely usable.

+## USING `weatherData.py`
+This works the same as `sensorData.py`, only not as a root user:

+`python weatherData.py [DATA FILE].txt`

+It also doesn't take a port number.

+The unique feature of this program is its use of `requests`, a Python library that allow the program to fetch information from websites.

+`requests` is used to get Charlottesville humidity, temperature, and precipitation values using WTTR, a "console-oriented weather forecast service" that allows users to collect meteorological data from anywhere in the world.
+The point of collecting this data for our purposes is to compare our measured values from the sensor with those outside in the city to see how the measured values fluctuate with the outside environment.
+This data is written to the second data file.

 ## USING `NEW_READER.py`